Sigma3Wolf/2DArrays/README.md

 - This program contains only original work from [Sigma3Wolf](https://github.com/Sigma3Wolf).
 - Some code snippets from the internet probably inspired me!
 - Images are derivative works based on royalty-free files.
-- Excellent Programming teaching class from Mr. Labouiz
+- Excellent Programming teaching class from Mr. Labouiz.
 #

 ### Links